talon-one/commercetools-talonone-accelerator/README.md

    - `PAY_WITH_POINTS_ATTRIBUTE_NAME`: The name of the attribute to use to pay with loyalty points (e.g. `PayWithPoints`).

+**Important:** Some of these variables contain JSON data.
+Ensure it is valid JSON.

 ### Creating types in commercetools

 [Types define custom fields](https://docs.commercetools.com/api/projects/types) in commercetools.